Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 6. Cloud Object Storage is provisioned to receive the images and/or message data.
 7. The image and/or message data is added to the available Cloud Object Storage.
 8. Watson Machine Learning does the necessary computations and returns a response.
-9. The Node-RED app processes the response and converts it to user-readable format and forwards to the Co-operative control center dashboard.
-(Optional: to Twilio)
+9. The Node-RED app processes the response and converts it to user-readable format and forwards to the digital co-operative management system app UI.
+(Optional: to Twilio or Telstra)
-10. The response is then sent to the control center dashboard UI.
+10. The response is then sent to the digital co-operative management system UI.
-11. The Co-operative admin is able to view the response, assess the quality of the product yield, accept & manage purchase orders, and manage client credits for payment via the control center dashboard.
+11. The Co-operative admin is able to view the response, assess the quality of the product yield, accept & manage purchase orders, and manage client credits for payment via the digital co-operative management system UI.
 12. (Optional: Twilio forwards this message as a reply through their messenger)
 13. (Optional: The user will receive this as a response from Watson Machine Learning service on their phone's messenger)